 - Applicants transferring an F-1 visa from another U.S. school must submit a copy of their most recent I-20 form and a SEVIS Transfer Form (PDF).

 *If already in the U.S. or have an active SEVIS record.

 All international applicants whose native language is not English must provide proof of English proficiency at the appropriate level for university study.
-Below are the requirements and options for meeting this.
+See the full list of options for meeting the requirements HERE.

 - Score reports must be sent to St. Thomas directly from the testing center.

 - Score reports must not be more than 2 years old.